Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

 Hence the BV complex of interest is

 where such a term is in cohomological degree $i+j-1$ and fermionic degree $k$ (mod 2).
-The Dolbeault differential has summands associated to coordinates on the base $\bb P(S_+)$ and the fiber of $\pi \colon \bb{PT}\setminus \bb{CP}^1 \to \bb P(S_+)$.
+The Dolbeault differential has summands associated to coordinates on the base $\bb P(S_+)$ and global sections of the fibration $\pi \colon \bb{PT}\setminus \bb{CP}^1 \to \bb P(S_+)$.
 The first summand $\d_i$ is just the Dolbeault differential on the base.
-The second summand $\d_j$ is the Dolbeault differential on the two-dimensional fiber. \end{proof}
+The second summand $\d_j$ is the sum of four terms associated to a basis for the space of holomorphic sections of the vector bundle $\OO(1) \otimes S_-$. \end{proof}

-Dimensional reduction to $\RR^4 \iso \CC^2$ simply entails taking the $\d_i$-cohomology.
+Dimensional reduction to $\RR^4$ simply entails taking the $\d_i$-cohomology.
 We can compute what happens to the differential $\d_j$ and the supertranslation action using the corresponding spectral sequence.

-\begin{prop}[{\cite[Proposition 3.17]{EY1}}] The classical BV complex of holomorphic Chern--Simons theory on super twistor space is quasi-isomorphic to the following $\ZZ \times \ZZ/2\ZZ$-graded complex by taking $\d_i$-cohomology and computing the further differentials acting on the $E_2$ page of the spectral sequence of the double complex:
+\begin{prop}[{\cite[Proposition 3.17]{EY1}}] The pushforward of the classical BV complex of holomorphic Chern--Simons theory on super twistor space is quasi-isomorphic to the following $\ZZ \times \ZZ/2\ZZ$-graded complex by taking $\d_i$-cohomology and computing the further differentials acting on the $E_1$ page of the spectral sequence of the double complex: